 The difference is that everything (and I mean everything) in the lab is covered in dye.
 The lab coats are covered in dye, the benchtops, the equipment… everything.

 This illustrates that it is impossible to work with chemicals/bugs/whatever all day and not get them onto your lab coat (or your clothes if you are not wearing a lab coat!)

 So if you wear your lab coat anywhere else, you will certainly be taking whatever you were working with, with you.

 And if you aren’t wearing a lab coat you’ll be bringing it home.
 I hope you aren’t doing the cooking… E.coli relish anyone?

 5. UV transilluminator: eyes protected – sleeves = sunburn.
-Still on UV transilluminators, we have seen people who while sensibly taking the time to protect their eyes with a UV shield forget about their hands and arms and happily cut out their bands without a gloves, sleeves, or even factor 50 sunblock.
+Still, on UV transilluminators, we have seen people who while sensibly taking the time to protect their eyes with a UV shield forget about their hands and arms and happily cut out their bands without gloves, sleeves, or even factor 50 sunblock.